opentap/OpenTap.Python/Documentation/TAP_Python_Help/New_Project_Creation.md

 # New Project Creation

-Creating a Python plugin from scratch could be done manually or with the help of the project creation wizard.
+Creating a Python plugin from scratch could be done manually or with the help of the project creation.
 The project tool helps you to start the development of a Python plugin project faster.

 To create a new project, first find out where you want to place it and what to name it.
 Maybe you keep your python projects under your user folder or under C:\Projects. let's say C:\Projects and we want to name it MyPythonProject.
 In this case, do the following from your TAP installation folder: